-James Moran concentrates his practice on workers’ compensation.
+James Moran (he/him) concentrates his practice on workers’ compensation.
 Jim has more than 25 years of experience partnering with insurance companies, third-party administrators, self-insured employers, and uninsured employers to generate creative, cost-effective solutions.
 Based on his experience, Jim can quickly and thoroughly assess cases to develop practical and effective defense strategies that achieve his clients’ individual goals.

 Jim approaches his cases in a collaborative manner, understanding that open and frequent communication with his clients and adjusters results in better outcomes.
 Knowing that no two workers’ compensation claims are alike, he believes each case must be closely analyzed to defeat fraudulent claims, and only pay the necessary cost owed for legitimate claims.